Stara Zagora: Name

 The original name was Beroe, which was changed to Ulpia Augusta Traiana by the Romans.
 From the 6th century the city was called Vereja and, from 784, Irenopolis (Greek: Ειρηνούπολις) in honour of the Byzantine empress Irene of Athens.
 In the Middle Ages it was called Boruj by the Bulgarians and later, Železnik.
 The Turks called it Eski Hisar (old fort) and Eski Zagra, from which its current name derives, assigned in 1871.

-Beroe Hill on Livingston Island, West Antarctica is named after this city, in its previous incarnation as Beroe.
+Beroe Hill on Livingston Island, West Antarctica, is named after this city, in its previous incarnation as Beroe.

 History

 Neolithic Age

 The earliest traces of civilisation in the region of Stara Zagora date back to the end of the 7th millennium B.C.
 Then, almost simultaneously, four prehistoric settlements emerged on the present territory of Stara Zagora and its surroundings, one of which was the largest in the Bulgarian lands for 6 thousand years.
 Some scholars believe that the ancient Thracian Beroe was located there.

 In 1968, Neolithic dwellings from the mid-6th millennium BC were discovered in the town, which are the best preserved and richest collection in Europe and have been turned into a museum.

 A high density of Neolithic and Chalcolithic settlements has been identified, with over 120 prehistoric settlements and 5 prehistoric settlement mounds, with numerous finds, one of them being the largest in Europe.
 Life here began in the late 7th millennium BC and continued until the 12th century AD.
-The 12th century.

 Near Stara Zagora, a ritual structure nearly 8,000 years old has also been discovered.

 During extensive excavations in the 1970s near Stara Zagora, the world's largest ore mining centre was also discovered in the 5th millennium BC.
 These metal mines, the oldest in Europe, are nearly 7,600 years old.
 In 2014, archaeologists from the Regional History Museum (Stara Zagora) discovered the first copper factory in Europe, over 7,000 years old.

 The original Thracian settlement dates from the 5-4th century BC when it was called Beroe or Beroia.

 The city was founded by Philip II of Macedon in 342 BC.